 Cooperate with library staff if any child or vulnerable adult in their care are disruptive or if they interfere with other patrons’ use of the library or endanger others.

 Provide a safe means of transportation away from the library by the time the Library closes.
-In the event a child under the age of 13 is outside the library at the time of closing, Library Staff will contact the parents.
-If parents have not been arrived within 15 minutes after closing, the Nevada Police Department will be notified.

 Staff Procedures: